 - Acknowledging the need for and receiving assistance will help the mother to work through the pain and discomfort during this extended healing time both psychologically and physically.

 Reducing the risk of 4th degree vaginal tears

 There are things that can be done to reduce the risk of massive vaginal tearing.
 If the expectant mother understands the serious risks involved with 4th degree perineal tears, she will more likely take some of the following precautionary suggestions seriously and incorporate them in her prenatal care routine.

 Exercising during pregnancy is always encouraged.
+It is an integral part to prepare the mind, body, and perineum for labor.
 Healthy exercising will strengthen muscles of the entire body and especially the heart.
 It reduces constipation and relieves pack pain, improves posture, helps with sleeping issues and relieves stress.
 By helping to gain control over breathing during exercise, it will help control pain during labor.
 Continuing to exercise after birth will help the mother quickly regain her per-pregnancy body and provide more stamina in caring for the newborn.

 Warm compresses applied to the perineum continuously during and between contractions starting at the second stage of labor has been found to significantly reduce the incidence of more serious degrees of tearing by soothing and relaxing the perineal muscles.
 You should request your midwife to apply these to try to prevent tearing during childbirth.

 Started after about the 35th week of pregnancy can also reduce the risk of tears.
 Perineal massage (also called perineum massage) involves stroking the perineaum a few times a week for a few minutes each time.
 The objective of the massage is to make the perineal tissue more supple and flexible in preparation for childbirth.
 There are many guides online about how to do perineal massage correctly in addition to excellent perineal massage videos.